Regen-Bazaar/contracts-evm/README.md

   @openzeppelin/=lib/openzeppelin-contracts/
   forge-std/=lib/forge-std/src/
   ```

+### Deployment Issues
+- **Same contract addresses**: This happens when nonces aren't properly sequenced.
+Use the `deploy_with_anvil.sh` script or `deploy.sh all` to ensure proper sequencing.
+- **Anvil connection errors**: Check if Anvil is running on port 8545 and not being used by another process.
+- **Missing addresses.json**: Make sure you have write permissions in the directory.

 ### Linearization errors
 When using multiple ERC721 extensions, put the more-specific contract first in the `is` list: